LeHuman/teensy-template/README.md

 4. Build your code ```make```
 5. Upload your code ```make upload```

 Make Targets
 ------------

 - `make` alias for `make hex`
 - `make build` compiles everything and produces a .elf
-- `make hex` converts the elf to an intel hex file
-- `make post_compile` opens the launcher with the correct file
 - `make upload` uploads the hex file to a teensy board
-- `make reboot` reboots the teensy
+- `make clean` clean up build files

 Where everything came from
 --------------------------

-- The `teensy3` sub-folder is taken from [The Teensy 3 Cores](https://github.com/PaulStoffregen/cores/tree/master/teensy3)
+- The `teensy` sub-folder is taken from a [Teensyduino](http://www.pjrc.com/teensy/td_download.html) installation from the arduino install directory `hardware/teensy`
-- The `tools` sub-folder is taken from [Teensyduino](http://www.pjrc.com/teensy/td_download.html)
+- The `tools` sub-folder is also taken from the same [Teensyduino](http://www.pjrc.com/teensy/td_download.html) directory
-- The `src/main.cpp` file is moved, unmodified from `teensy3/main.cpp`
+- The `src/main.cpp` file is moved, modified from `teensy/avr/cores/teensy3/main.cpp`
-- The `Makefile` file is moved, modified from `teensy3/Makefile`
+- The `Makefile` file is moved, modified from `teensy/avr/cores/teensy3/Makefile`
 - The `49-teensy.rules` file is taken from [PJRC's udev rules](http://www.pjrc.com/teensy/49-teensy.rules)
+- The `ComMonitor.exe` file is from [ComMonitor-CLI](https://github.com/LeHuman/ComMonitor-CLI)
+- The `teensy_loader_cli.exe` file is the [Teensy Loader Command Line](https://www.pjrc.com/teensy/loader_cli.html) compiled for windows

 Modifications to `Makefile` include
 - Add support for arduino libraries